umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 ![Edit and save the "Login" partial view](images/v14-create-login-partial-view.png)

-Repeat these steps using the _Register Member_ and _Login Status_ snippets.
-Save these partial views as "Register" and "LoginStatus", respectively.
+Repeat the above steps using the _Register Member_ and _Login Status_ snippets.
+Save the partial views as "Register" and "LoginStatus", respectively.

 The Partial Views list should now look like this: